 Why I started

-By the time I started paying real attention to how prices move, I had already spent two decades in technology — the kind of work that wires you to look at any complicated system and ask what’s holding it up.
+By the time I was paying real attention to how prices actually move, I’d already spent twenty years in tech.
+That kind of work does something to you.
+You start looking at any complicated system and asking what’s holding it up.

 Markets were the most complicated thing I could find.
-Millions of decisions, compressed into a single number, updating every second.
-Every participant working with incomplete information.
-Every price the residue of a negotiation between people who would never meet.
-There was something about that — the way an entire system’s psychology resolves itself into a single tick — that I found beautiful before I ever found it profitable.
+Millions of decisions getting compressed into a single number that updated every second, with everyone working from partial information.
+Every price was the residue of a negotiation between people who would never meet.
+There was something about that whole arrangement, the way the mood of an entire system resolves itself into one tick on a chart, that I found beautiful long before I found it profitable.

-I read everything I could.
-I built indicators in spreadsheets long before I built them in code.
-I traded around my day job, slowly at first, paying tuition to the market the way most retail traders do.
+So I read everything I could get my hands on.
+I built indicators in spreadsheets before I ever built them in code.
+And I traded around my day job, slowly at first, paying tuition to the market the way most retail traders do.

 What I learned the hard way

-What I learned in those years is that the gap between knowing and doing — between reading every book on risk management and actually following a stop-loss when your gut is screaming — is the entire game.
-The technical material is public.
-Most of it has been public for forty years.
+The technical material is public, and most of it has been public for forty years.
 Bollinger and Keltner published their work in the 1980s.
-The textbooks on volume and momentum and sentiment are sitting on Amazon for fifteen dollars.
-The asymmetry is not what to do.
-The asymmetry is who has the apparatus to do it consistently.
+Whole textbooks on volume, momentum, and sentiment are sitting on Amazon for fifteen bucks.
+The edge isn’t in knowing what to do.
+It’s in having the setup around you to actually do it consistently.

 I had analytical tools most retail traders don’t.
-Statistics, programming, a temperament that came from years of running multi-region P&Ls and figuring out why a quarter went sideways.
+Statistics, programming, a temperament that came from years of running multi-region P&Ls and trying to figure out why a quarter had gone sideways.
 None of that protected me from the things markets actually punish.
-Sizing too aggressively when conviction was high.
-Holding too long when the thesis had quietly broken.
-Watching a setup form in the morning and being too busy with my day job to act on it, then watching it run without me.
-The slow accumulation of small process failures that look unrelated until you see the pattern from a distance.
+I’d size too aggressively when I was sure of myself.
+I’d hold too long after the thesis had quietly broken.
+I’d see a setup forming in the morning, get pulled into a meeting, and watch it run without me later that afternoon.
+Small process failures, none of them dramatic on their own.
+They accumulate.
+You don’t see the pattern until you step back.

-What I came to understand — eventually, slowly — is that retail trading is not a skill problem.
-It is a structure problem.
-The serious traders I have been around for two decades, on both sides of the institutional line, were not in any individual sense smarter than each other.
-The professionals had something else: a research desk that filtered the universe down for them, real-time options-flow tape, sector and regime context updated by the second, risk frameworks that quietly enforced the rules a retail trader has to enforce on themselves alone.
-They had the apparatus.
+What I came to understand, slowly, is that retail trading isn’t really a skill problem.
+It’s a structure problem.
+I’ve been around serious traders for two decades, on both sides of the institutional line, and the pros weren’t smarter than the retail guys in any meaningful way.
+They just had different equipment.
+A research desk filtering the universe down to what mattered.
+Live options-flow tape.
+Sector and regime context updated continuously.
+Risk frameworks that quietly enforced the rules a retail trader has to white-knuckle on his own.

-Around 2020, I founded a Registered Investment Advisor called Options Lake — a subscription advisory built around options education and timing for retail traders.
-For two years I ran it, talked to subscribers, watched what worked and what didn’t, and got an unusually granular look at what retail traders actually struggle with.
-The strategies were rarely the bottleneck.
-The structure was.
-What most subscribers needed wasn’t another opinion — they already had plenty.
-They needed the data, the framework, and the context to see for themselves what the market was doing, in the moment, with the same lens a professional desk would use.
+In 2020 I founded a Registered Investment Advisor called Options Lake — a subscription service built around options education and timing for retail traders.
+I ran it for two years, talked to a lot of subscribers, watched what worked and what didn’t.
+It gave me an unusually granular view of where retail actually breaks down.
+Strategies were almost never the bottleneck.
+The structure around the strategies was.
+Most of my subscribers didn’t need another opinion.
+They had plenty of opinions already.
+What they needed was the data, the framework, and enough real-time context to see for themselves what the market was doing, with something like the lens a professional desk would use.

 What breaking taught me

-What I came out of those years with were not strategies.
-The strategies are everywhere.
-What I came out with were two convictions that have shaped everything I have built since.
+What I came out of those years with wasn’t a set of strategies.
+Strategies are everywhere.
+What I came out with were two convictions that have shaped everything I’ve built since.

 The first is that markets have phases, not personalities.
-There are quiet phases when price compresses and the right move is to wait.
-There are active phases when momentum releases and opportunities surface that were not there a week earlier.
-Most retail traders trade through both at the same intensity.
-They are not losing on individual trades.
-They are losing on regime.
-Recognizing the phase you are in matters more than getting any single setup right.
+Sometimes price is compressing and the right move is just to wait.
+Other times momentum is breaking and setups are surfacing that didn’t exist a week earlier.
+Most retail traders trade through both at the same intensity, and that’s part of the problem.
+They’re not losing on individual trades so much as on regime.
+Knowing which phase you’re in matters more than nailing any single setup.

-The second is that the hardest part of trading is the part nobody automates.
+The second is that the hardest part of trading is the part nobody actually automates.
 The technical material is public.
-The psychological side — sizing, patience, conviction calibration, the discipline to step away — is public too.
-There are entire bookshelves on the mental game of this work, and most of them are right.
-But knowing the framework is not the same as following it under pressure.
-The professionals do not bridge that gap with willpower.
-They bridge it with systems — tools that surface what matters when it matters, and that hold the structure when the trader cannot.
-For retail, the framework is taught; the apparatus that runs on it is not.
-The book lives on the shelf; the system that operationalizes the book does not exist.
-That is not a fair fight, and it is not how the professionals do it either.
+The psychological side — sizing, patience, when to hold, when to walk — is public too.
+There are whole bookshelves about the mental game of trading, and most of them are right.
+But knowing the framework and following it under pressure are different problems.
+The pros don’t bridge that gap with willpower.
+They bridge it with systems that surface what matters when it matters, and that hold the structure for them when their own discipline starts to slip.
+Retail gets taught the framework.
+The tooling that operationalizes the framework, the part that actually runs underneath the discipline, doesn’t really exist on the retail side.
+So the book sits on the shelf, the trader is left to be his own enforcement layer, and that’s not a fair fight.
+It’s also not how the pros do it.

 No one builds this alone

-I have been fortunate that way.
-A few teachers and peers, and a handful of books I happened to read when I was ready for them, gave me something more useful than strategies.
-They gave me the sense that what I was working through was not unique, and that there was a way to think about it.
+I’ve been lucky that way.
+A few mentors and peers, plus a handful of books I happened to read when I was ready for them, gave me something more useful than strategies.
+They gave me the sense that what I was working through wasn’t unique, and that there was a way to think about it.

-Most retail traders never have access to that.
-The infrastructure for it exists for the professionals; it does not exist for them.
-It is one of the most under-discussed asymmetries in this work.
-It is also one of the most fixable.
+Most retail traders don’t get any of that.
+The infrastructure for it exists on the professional side and basically doesn’t exist on the retail side.
+It’s one of the most under-discussed asymmetries in this work.
+It’s also one of the easier ones to fix.

 Why ArcAlpha exists

-At some point I stopped trying to solve this for myself and started trying to solve it for the kind of trader I had been five years earlier.
-The instinct was an engineer’s instinct, not a trader’s.
-This is not the first product I have built — before this I co-founded a computer-vision analytics company — but it is the one I cared about most.
+At some point I stopped trying to solve this for myself and started trying to solve it for the trader I’d been five years earlier.
+The instinct was an engineer’s instinct more than a trader’s.
+ArcAlpha isn’t the first thing I’ve built — I co-founded a computer-vision analytics company before this — but it’s the one I’ve cared about most.

-ArcAlpha is what I built.
-It scans the US equities market in real time, identifying the technical setups across multiple timeframes — where price, volume, and momentum are aligning.
-It reads the fundamentals to show whether the financial picture supports a setup.
-It tracks institutional options flow through ArcFlow, so retail traders can see what the largest participants are positioning for.
-And it places everything in the broader regime — which sectors are leading, what the market environment is doing, whether the moment favors a given setup or works against it.
+ArcAlpha scans the US equities market in real time, looking for technical setups across multiple timeframes: places where price, volume, and momentum are coming into alignment.
+It reads the fundamentals to tell you whether the financial picture supports the setup or argues against it.
+Through ArcFlow, it tracks institutional options activity so you can see how the largest participants are positioned.
+And it puts everything inside the broader regime: which sectors are leading, what kind of market environment you’re in, whether the moment is friendly to the setup you’re looking at or hostile to it.

-It is the platform I wish had existed when I was learning.
-It would not have done the work for me.
-It would have replaced gut with structure, and isolation with context.
-That is the only honest thing I can promise about it, and it is what I built.
+It’s the platform I wish I’d had when I was learning.
+It wouldn’t have done the work for me — that part nobody can do for you.
+But it would have replaced gut with structure, and isolation with context.
+That’s the only honest promise I can make about it, and it’s what I tried to build.